RobotsAndPencils/react-robits/README.md

 │       ├── components          # core shared components
 │       ├── constants           # core shared constants
 │       ├── utils               # core shared utility functions
-│       ├── styles              # core shared components
+│       ├── styles              # core shared stylesheets
-│           ├── tokens          # core shared style tokens (sass variables and mixins) │           ├── themes          # the various themes that can be leveraged │               ├── unstyled    # the unstyled theme provides no CSS, to make it easier to customize
+│           ├── tokens          # style tokens that are shared across themes (sass variables and mixins) │           ├── themes          # the various themes that can be leveraged │               ├── unstyled    # the unstyled theme provides (virtually) no CSS, to make it easier to customize
     ├── periphery               # components outside the core standardized set │   ├── stories                 # Storybook story files
 │       ├── pages               # Supporting files for stories